Python-GIS-book/site/source/part2/chapter-06/md/01-data-io.md

 print(newdata)
 ```

-Okay, now we have additional information that is useful for recognicing what the feature represents.
+There it is!
+Now we have two columns in our data; one representing the geometry and another with additional attribute information.

 The next step would be to determine the coordinate reference system (CRS) for the GeoDataFrame.
 GeoDataFrame has an attribute called `.crs` that shows the coordinate system of the data (we will discuss more about CRS in next chapter).
 In our case, the layer doesn't yet have any crs definition.